nymtech/dev-portal/src/tutorials/simple-service-provider.md

 * `sendMessageToMixnet()` - When we receive a message from the __User Client__, we want to send a response back to notify the the user that the __Service Provider__ recieved their request successfully.
 We dont need to define use any DOM elements to populate our message since its a console application.
 We can simply send a single message back and send it to the address that we receive in the payload from the __User Client__.

-We'll be connecting to the Nym Websocket Client in the same way as the __User Client__, so we can reuse the following functions for the __Service Provider__:
+We'll be connecting to the __nym-client__ in the same way as the __User Client__, so we can reuse the following functions for the __Service Provider__:
 * `sendSelfAddressRequest()`
 * `connectWebsocket(url)`

-Before we get our __Service Provider__ up and running, lets get our second NYm WEbsocket Client up and running
+Before we get our __Service Provider__ up and running, lets get our second __nym-client__ up and running

 #### Getting the Service Provider connected.

-Lets get get our __Service Provider's__ Websocket Client running.
+Lets get get our __Service Provider's__ __nym-client__ running.

-1. To get the __Service Provider's__ Websocket Client running, navigate to `path/to/the/release` folder (like we did with our __User Client__ instance) and run the following to initialize your second `nym-client`:
+1. To get the __Service Provider's__ __nym-client__ running, navigate to `path/to/the/release` folder (like we did with our __User Client__
+    instance) and run the following to initialize your second `nym-client`:

     ```
     ./nym-client init --id service-provider --port 1978
     ```

     We want to specify port `1978` since thats the port specified in our `index.ts`.
 Different `nym-client`'s must run on different ports in order to avoid conflicts.

-3. Then run:
+2. Then run:

     ```
     ./nym-client run --id service-provider
     ```

-    The second Nym Websocket Client is now running!
+    The second __nym-client__ is now running!

     <img src="../images/tutorial_image_4.png"/>

-    We can see that we get our Nym Websocket Address successfully.
+    We can see that we get our __nym-client__ Address successfully.

-4. The final step of this tutorial is to update the `targetAddress` in the __User Client__'s `index.ts`.
-Assign the global variable `targetAddress` we initialized, with the address of the
+3. The final step of this tutorial is to update the `targetAddress` in the __User Client__'s `index.ts`.
+Assign the global variable
-    __Service Provider's__ Nym Websocket client.
+    `targetAddress` we initialized, with the address of the __Service Provider's__ __nym-client__.
 Feel free to copy and paste the resulting address that you see in your terminal (purple text).

     ```
     var targetAddress = '<service-provider-websocket-client-addresss>';
     ```

-    > ⚠️ Reminder that the client address produced from running this command in your terminal will always be different to the one you have when you execute this command.
-Each address generated by each client will be different.

 We should have the following set up:

-* A Single __User Client__  Web App running in the terminal and its UI on the Web Browser
+* A Single __User Client__  Web App running in the terminal and its UI in the Web Browser
 * A Single __Service Provider__ Nodemon App running in the terminal
-* Two Nym Websocket Clients for each App in the terminal
+* Two Websocket Clients (__nym-client's__) for each App in the terminal

 We can now attempt to send a message by completing the fields on the __User Client__ browser app and pressing __'Send'__.

-After clicking __'Send'__, you can observe a message sent from the __User Client__ to the __Service Provider__ via the mixnet in the browser app, thus creating a basic web application solution in the process.
+After clicking __'Send'__, you can observe a message sent from the __User Client__ to the __Service Provider__ via the mixnet in the browser app, thus creating a basic web application in the process.

+We encourage developers to use this small project as a template to start conceptualizing and developing their own privacy based applications.
+The application is in a state where it can be easily restructured, refactored and integrated into existing solutions for limitless categories of Web Applications.

 <img src="../images/tutorial_image_5.png"/>